HomePropertiesRentalsGuidesRegionsServicesForumsVersion francaiseNews

 Even though you may be married or living together it is, of course, of matter of choice as to whether you buy the property in your joint names, or you buy the property in a sole name.

-If you are a married couple then there seems no reason why the property should not be purchased in joint names.
+If you are a married couple then there is no legal or tax reason why the property should not be purchased in joint names.

-However, if this does not occur, it does not make a great deal of difference, as there is statutory protection for the other spouse, and the fiscal implications are the same.
+However, even if this does not occur, it does not make a great deal of difference, as there is statutory protection for the other spouse, and the fiscal implications are the same, even in the event of divorce.

 In most countries marital laws specify that assets acquired during the marriage are jointly held by both partners, irrespective of by whom they may have been purchased.
 The position in France is generally no different.